Knowledge Hub

 Quick, direct articles for people who want useful career guidance without long theory.

-How to choose your first enterprise technology role
+How to choose a first enterprise technology role

 Start with the daily work, not the job title.
-If you like people and process, look at analysis or consulting.
-If you like building, look at development, automation, data or AI.
+For learners interested in people and process, look at analysis or consulting.
+For learners interested in building, look at development, automation, data or AI.

 Why business context matters in technology careers